ludvigandersen/NetBank/README.md

 # NetBank
 Android App eksamenprojekt, 4. semester

-This is a project with typical functionality from an online bank has been implemented.
+This is a project with typical functionality from an online bank implemented.

 Features include:
  - See the balance of your associated accounts